-Along the track, about 3km from the terminus, we came across a DOC camp site that was located pretty much straight across from our campground.
+Along the track, about 3 kilometers from the terminus, we came across a DOC campsite that was located pretty much straight across from our campground.
 It is part of the track system, and was beautifully located: a grassy spot about sea level with tress, a flowing stream and almost complete silence — with the exception of the ever-present cicadas, which make quite the racket.

 By now, out outfitter got a bit nervous and called and texted Torsten to make sure everything was fine.
 Luckily, we had reception on that part of the track, so we were able to answer.
 We finished our hike at 19:00 and headed back to our campground to buy some chips and chocolate cake.

-After a simple dinner of Tortellini and said chocolate cake, it was time for bed — happy and tired after our triathlon of kayaking, relaxing and hiking.
+After a simple dinner of tortellini and cake, it was time for bed.
+We were happy and tired after our triathlon of kayaking, relaxing and hiking.